Emsisoft Management Console is made for network administrators, managed service providers and IT professionals and provides centralized remote

 Receive infection notifications

-Go to the bottom of the workspace settings panel to set up new notification triggers.
+Go to the bottom in settings on the left of the workspace to set up new notification triggers.
 When adding new notifications, you can select the real time protection components which you want to receive notifications from.

 - Email: Specify one or more recipients for email notifications.